From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 21. Hike the Samaria Gorge

-Hiking the full gorge will take about six hours through beautiful scenery, including cliffs and forests.
+Hiking the full gorge takes about six hours through beautiful scenery, including cliffs and forests.
 It ends at Agia Roumeli, a quaint village on the Libyan Sea where you can cool off with a well-earned crispy cold beer – and maybe a dip!

 22. Elafonisi Beach

 Famous for its pink sand formed by finely crushed shells and coral, Elafonisi is a unique and incredibly pretty natural wonder.
-You can wade through the beach’s shallow waters here, too, and get to the nearby islets, just off the shore.
+You can wade through the beach’s shallow waters here and get to the nearby islets, just off the shore.

 23. Swim at Falassarna

-There are lots of superb beaches in Greece and in Crete, but Falassarna is a real gem among them and is considered by many to be one of the best.
+There are many superb beaches in Greece and Crete, but Falassarna is a real gem among them and is considered by many to be one of the best.

 North Greece